lian0138/CST8916_Assignment_1/README.md

 * DELETE /users/{id}
 Removes a user from the system if they stop using the device or pass away.

-Using a REST API for managing data in the POT app provides a straightforward and reliable way to handle user information and health metrics.
+Using a REST API for managing data in the POT provides a straightforward and reliable way to handle user information and health metrics.
 It connects our front-end to the microservices efficiently, ensures the system can grow, and keeps data secure.
 This setup helps us deliver effective and real-time health monitoring for elderly users.

 ### GraphQL for Data Requests and Updates

-Although we're currently using REST APIs, let's explore how **GraphQL** could enhance the **POT** health monitoring app for managing data requests and updates.
+Although we're currently using REST APIs, let's explore how **GraphQL** could enhance the **POT** health monitoring system for managing data requests and updates.
 With **GraphQL**, we can create a more flexible and efficient data retrieval system.
 Here's how it might look:

 - **Queries**:
   - **Get User Information**: